NMisko/monkalot/README.md

 | `!delmod <username>`  | Deletes a mod from the list of *trusted mods*. | `!delmod Monkalot` |
 | `!g <username> <pronouns>` | Allows changing gender pronouns for a user.
 Three pronouns have to be given. | `!g monkalot she her hers` |

-# Installation and usage
-Clone this project and install all necessary packages in `requirements.txt`.
-Copy the `template` folder in `channels`, rename it and fill in the values in `bot_config.json`.
-Then start the bot by starting `monkalot.py`.

-Multiple bots can be started by adding more folders with different configurations to `channels`.

-#### Configuration:
-Make sure to modify the following values in `bot_config.json`:
-- `channel`: Twitch channel which the bot will run on
-- `username`: The bot's Twitch user
-- `clientID`: Twitch ClientID for API calls.
-- `oauth_key`: IRC oauth_key for the bot user (from [here](http://twitchapps.com/tmi/))
-- `owner_list`: List of Twitch users which have admin powers on bot
-- `ignore_list`: List of Twitch users which will be ignored by the bot
-- `cleverbot_key`: Cleverbot API Key for native speech.

-**Warning**: Make sure all channel and user names above are in lowercase.

-#### Additional Configuration Parameters:
-- `points`: Various parameters that balance point-distribution for the different games.
-- `ranking`: Ranking System Point Distribution -> Rank_n = base * factor^n
-- `auto_game_interval`: Time between automaticly started games while AutoGames are on.
-- `pleb_cooldown`: Time between normal chat user commands.
-- `pleb_gametimer`: Time between games started by normal chat users.
-- `EmoteGame`: Preset of emotes used in the `!estart`- command.

 # Adding a new custom command
 Create a command which inherits from [command.py](/bot/commands/abstract/command.py) in a new file and add it to the [commands](/bot/commands/) folder.